Sam-Blesswin/nature_marvels/readme.md

 Handling runtime operational errors : Problems that we can predict might happen, so we need to handle it in advance.

-By Setting up a global error handling middleware.
+Error handler: Handle operational errors by Setting up a global error handling middleware.
+Whenever we get any error inside express middleware it will be handled by global error handling middleware.

+Unhandled Rejections: Setting up a safety net to handle any unhandled promise rejection.

+Uncaught Exceptions: Setting up a safety net to handle any Uncaught exceptions.